1. Document information

 If use of email is inadvisable, call +46 13 281744 during operating hours.
 An off-hours emergency telephone number can be provided upon request, at the team's discretion.

 Operating hours are typically 9-17, Monday through Friday, holidays excluded.

 IRT handles operational IT security for Linköping University.
 This includes discovery and investigation of IT security incidents, incident prevention, incident response and resolution, and information to and cooperation with the constituency.
 The main value provided by LiU IRT is to enable users at Linköping University to perform their daily work in a secure computing environment.

 The constituency of LiU IRT is Linköping University, its employees and students.
-LiU IRT services to individual users are limited to issues that the regular IT support organization is unable to handle.
+LiU IRT services to individual users does not include issues that the regular IT support organization is able to handle.
 LiU IRT also provides limited services to organizations closely affiliated with the university (e.g. student organizations).